8 Affordable Weekend Getaways in the U.S. That Won’t Break the Bank

 Kansas City, Missouri

 Agreeable year-round weather and plenty of gratis outdoor activities land Tucson a spot on our list.
 Tuck away at Hacienda Del Sol Guest Ranch Resort, a Moorish-inspired stay that rests on 34 acres at the base of the Catalina foothills.
-Rates are more than modest given 1. how spacious the Southwestern guestrooms are and 2. its close proximity to Saguaro National Park, Tucson Mountain Park, and the 18th-century San Xavier Mission.
+Rates are more than modest given 1. how spacious the Southwestern guest rooms are and 2. its close proximity to Saguaro National Park, Tucson Mountain Park, and the 18th-century San Xavier Mission.
 Go for a hike through the arid landscape—you’ll find the largest collection of cacti in the U.S., some 90,000-acres-worth— and stop to admire the Spanish Mission architecture before detouring to the Tucson Tamale Company.
 The fast-casual spot has cornered the market on tamales (a niche demand someone had to see to) with a plate of three tamales (varieties include chipotle beef, green chile chicken, and vegetable curry) and two sides and salsa (go for spicy black beans and Spanish rice) for less than $10.

 Providence, Rhode Island

-Home to Brown University and the Rhode Island School of Design, the reclaimed industrial town of Providence is full of atmospheric coffee shops, hip cafes, design-forward restaurants, and dimly-lit bars that speak to the youthful student population.
+Home to Brown University and the Rhode Island School of Design, the reclaimed industrial town of Providence is full of atmospheric coffee shops, hip cafés, design-forward restaurants, and dimly-lit bars that speak to the youthful student population.
 First thing’s first—ditch your suitcases at The Dean Hotel, an unfathomably affordable option (king-size rooms are less than $150) given that the boutique’s cool vintage decor and furniture comes by way of France, Belgium, and the Netherlands.
 From there, you can go on a self-guided tour of Benefit Street, a mile-long stretch chock-a-block with Colonial homes and churches; drop a reasonable $12 on admission at the RISD Museum for access to pieces by Picasso, Monet, Warhol, and other greats; or tag along on a three-hour Federal Hill food tour where just $55 covers tastings at top-notch bakeries, wine shops, butchers, specialty markets, and ravioli makers across the Italian section of town.

-A land of plentiful BBQ, rich rock ‘n’ roll heritage, and...Justin Timberlake— the commercial and cultural hub of Memphis is a Tennessee must-see.
-Stow your things at the Italian Renaissance-style Peabody Memphis a block-long institution that’s best known for it’s twice-daily Duck March (the flock lives in its own palace on the roof).
+A land of plentiful BBQ, rich rock ‘n’ roll heritage, and...Justin Timberlake—the commercial and cultural hub of Memphis is a Tennessee must-see.
+Stow your things at the Italian Renaissance-style Peabody Memphis a block-long institution that’s best known for its twice-daily Duck March (the flock lives in its own palace on the roof).
 Then, you can indulge your inner music nerd with a visit to Beale Street, the official “Home of the Blues.”
-Along the 1.8-mile thoroughfare (which runs from the Mississippi waterfront to East Street), you'll find landmark clubs, well-loved taprooms, and soul-inspired cafes rubbing shoulders under a flurry of neon-lit signs.
-Skip the BBQ joints here, though, and head for no-frills Cozy Corner Bar-B-Q. Don’t be put off by the no-frills decor — we’re sure you’ll be wowed by their $12 Cornish hen (yes, an entire hen) with two sides, and their mouthwatering sandwich plates.
+Along the 1.8-mile thoroughfare (which runs from the Mississippi waterfront to East Street), you'll find landmark clubs, well-loved taprooms, and soul-inspired cafés rubbing shoulders under a flurry of neon-lit signs.
+Skip the BBQ joints here, though, and head for no-frills Cozy Corner Bar-B-Q. Don’t be put off by the no-frills decor—we’re sure you’ll be wowed by their $12 Cornish hen (yes, an entire hen) with two sides, and their mouthwatering sandwich plates.
 In the mood for live music?
 Check the Levitt Shell schedule and you could catch a free concert (soul, country, bluegrass, gospel, etc.) in Midtown’s Overton Park.

-- The Best Beaches in Hawaii
+- The Best All-Inclusive Resorts in the Bahamas Right Now

 Say "no" to FOMO.